rvion/CushyStudio/README.md

 <!-- <img height="21"  alt="Sponsors"     src="https://img.shields.io/github/sponsors/rvion" /> -->

 _🔶 NOTICE: CushyStudio is still in development.
 It updates and breaks often.
 We are working hard to make a stable version.
-Current Focus is fixing the lack of variosu error message related to missing custom ComfyUI nodes 🔶_
+Current Focus is on improving the install experience and switching to some real production-ready database 🔶_

 <br />